• A Garden Manifesto

 Ben Berlow, Marc Hundley, Xylor Jane, Robert Janitz, Sahar Khoury, Elisabeth Kley, Willy Le Maitre, Michael Mahalchick, Joanna Malinowska, Ken D. Resseger, Anke Weyer, and Annette Wehrhahn

-Canada, East Hampton, NY
+CANADA, East Hampton, NY

 On view through September 24, 2022